Best Italian Wedding Soup Recipe

 The Best Italian Wedding Soup Recipe!
 This recipe for Italian Wedding Soup is easy to make and loaded with flavor.
 A delicious, cozy dinner!

-Italian wedding soup is a staple in our family and while we still love our Whole30 Wedding Soup, we thought it was time to share a more traditional recipe with you.
+Italian wedding soup is a classic Italian soup, packed with lots of green vegetables and meat, and a staple in our family.
+While we still love our Whole30 Wedding Soup, we thought it was time to share a more traditional recipe with you that is so cozy and delicious.

 Easily made in the crockpot, instant pot, or on the stove, this soup is packed with 6 cups of veggies and has the most adorable mini meatballs in a warm, delicious chicken broth!